-Materials in this category shall be protected with highly reliable systems against unauthorized use as follows:
+Materials in this category shall be protected with highly reliable systems against unauthorised use as follows:

-Use and storage within a highly protected area, i.e., a protected area as defined for Category II above, to which, in addition, access is restricted to person whose trustworthiness has been determined, and which is under surveillance by guards who are in close communication with appropriate response forces.
-Specific measures taken in this context should have as their objective the detection and prevention of any assault, unauthorized access or unauthorized removal of material.
+Use and storage within a highly protected area (i.e., a protected area as defined for Category II above), to which, in addition, access is restricted to persons whose trustworthiness has been determined, and which is under surveillance by guards who are in close communication with appropriate response forces.
+Specific measures taken in this context should have as their objective the detection and prevention of any assault, unauthorised access or unauthorised removal of material.